About

 Welcome!

-The Speech, Language & Literacy Centre is owned and operated by Lyndsay Bourdeau, R.SLP (C), in partnership with Ashley Coote.
+The Speech, Language & Literacy Centre is owned and operated by Lyndsay Bourdeau, R.SLP (C) and Ashley Coote, R.SLP, CCC-SLP.

 We provide services to children ranging from infant to school age.
 At the Speech, Language & Literacy Centre, a child’s overall circle of learning is the focus, from spoken language to learning to read and write.